david-kreindler/civicrm_attendance/README.md

 2. Relationship information for each contact
 3. A table of events with status selection options
 4. Options to quickly set or clear statuses for all events
+5. Pagination controls when there are more contacts than the configured number per page:
+   - Current page indicator showing "Showing X-Y of Z contacts"
+   - Navigation links (First, Previous, Page Numbers, Next, Last)
+   - The ability to navigate between pages while maintaining form state

 When the form is submitted, the module will create or update participant records in CiviCRM based on the selected statuses.